-Catherine was struck by this one instantly, and her observation was spot-on – the sculptor “Well those passions read” – but these are not heroic certainties portrayed, rather doubts, worries, the care of time and responsibility.
+Catherine was struck by this one instantly, and her observation was spot-on – this sculptor “Well, those passions read” – but these are not heroic certainties portrayed, rather doubts, worries, the care of time and responsibility.
 No wait, I take it back – heroic still applies, all the more so because of the uncertainties!

 If you take one more sculpture of me

-Again, I have to give Catherine the credit for recognizing this exact expression – I have several hundred images like this of her, where she’s saying, “If you take one more photograph of me, so help me, I’m going to…”
+Again, I have to give Catherine the credit for recognizing this exact expression – I have several hundred photographic images like this of her, which might fairly be captioned, “If you take one more photograph of me, so help me, I’m going to…”

 Could we perhaps call this state Saskiaxasperation?
 (It ain’t just me, surely)

 I’m being a bit silly here – but I cannot doubt for an instant that this is the expression of a man capable of sarcasm, cynicism, and even duplicity.
 Don’t mean to cast any aspersions here, but after all, not everyone actually is Spartacus, right?

 For all my curious and artistic friends – next time you’re looking for some inspiration, and you’re tired of the local galleries – remember the museum – and bring your sketchbook!
 Even better, bring along a new friend – curiosity shared is a genuine treat!
 (Evelyn even sent me home with a bag of Halloween candy – to be sure my little boy at the museum glow was complete – delighted does not even begin to cover it).
 Thank you, my friends – a truly great day out!